* This is the Consumer Version. *

 People who have severe aortic stenosis may faint during exertion because blood pressure may fall suddenly.
 Fainting usually occurs without any warning symptoms (such as dizziness or light-headedness).

-Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope and on results of echocardiography (see Echocardiography and Other Ultrasound Procedures).
+Doctors usually base the diagnosis on a characteristic heart murmur heard through a stethoscope and on results of echocardiography (see page Echocardiography and Other Ultrasound Procedures).
 Echocardiography is the best procedure for assessing the severity of aortic stenosis (by measuring how small the valve opening is) and the function of the left ventricle.

-For people who have aortic stenosis but do not have symptoms, doctors often do a stress test (see Stress Testing).
+For people who have aortic stenosis but do not have symptoms, doctors often do a stress test (see page Stress Testing).
 People who experience angina, shortness of breath, or faintness during the stress test are at risk of complications and may need treatment.

-Cardiac catheterization (see Cardiac catheterization) is usually necessary to determine whether the person also has coronary artery disease.
+Cardiac catheterization (see page Cardiac catheterization) is usually necessary to determine whether the person also has coronary artery disease.

 Adults who have aortic stenosis but no symptoms should see their doctor regularly and should avoid overly stressful exercise.
 Echocardiography is done periodically to monitor heart and valve function.